idko2004/low-battery-warning-discord/readme.md

 ### 1. Create a Discord bot
 If you alredy have one, you can just use the token of the other bot (they can even run at the same time!).

-If you don't, you can follow [this guide](https://discordpy.readthedocs.io/en/stable/discord.html), it's from discordpy but for this it works.
+If you don't, you can follow [this guide](https://discordpy.readthedocs.io/en/stable/discord.html), it's from discordpy but it works for this.

 In terms of permissions, this bot only needs `Read Messages/View Channels` and `Send Messages`.